All Vegetable Seeds

 (25 seeds)

 This fast-growing, newly discovered tomato relative from the Solanaceae family produces clusters of sweet, yellow or orange berries, (which bear a striking resemblance to yellow currants but are no relation), on long dividing stems which carry slightly hairy leaves.
 It can be grown in a container, when the plant will produce fruit very quickly indeed, whilst very small, or in the open ground or greenhouse when the plant will carry on growing and producing fruit all summer long and right into the autumn.
 Unripe berries should definitely not be eaten.
-This completely new introduction to Western gardens has been around for centuries in Africa (Solanum villosum), where the actual leaves, which are reputedly used like spinach, are sold in markets, although we cannot recommend this use, and the leaves are often smoked, reputedly as a legal drug or canabis substitute, and we definitely DO NOT recommend this practice. ...
+This completely new introduction to Wester ...
 Learn More

 (50 seeds)

 Although a number of grape varieties can be successful in Britain.
 ‘Madeleine Angevine’ white eating grapes are amongst the most prolific fruiting and also the earliest to ripen and thus are suitable for northern areas.
 They are also used commercially for wine-making as they bear such heavy crops.
 They always do best planted against a south-facing wall or fence (in the northern hemisphere) when they can obtain up to a three week ripening advantage over crops grown in other situations.
-Plants grown from these seeds will vary so it is advisable to initially grow several in the same situation and just retain the early-fruiting ones.
-They are best picked for eating when they are sweet and turn pale yellow with slight brown colouration! ...
+Plants grown from these seeds will vary so it is advisable to initially grow several in the same situation an ...
 Learn More

 $3.29